-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2023
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human rights violations statement for the financial year ending 31 March 2025.

 This statement has been approved by the DCC Vital Leadership Team.